disimoneleandro/BaSP-A2022-Etapa-1/README.md

 Six-Week : This week javascript files were added with the logic of the login and sing up sections with their respective validations.

+Seven-Week : This week the validations were made from a rest api using fetch and localStorage.
+Error modals were also added.

 ```
 #